masa-su/Tars/README.md

     * Variational RNN
     * DRAW, Convolutional DRAW
   * Various lower bounds
-    * The evidence lower bound (ELBO, which is the same as the original lowerbound)
+    * The evidence lower bound (ELBO, which is the same as the original lower bound)
-    * The importance sampling lowerbound
+    * The importance sampling lower bound
     * The variational R'enyi bound

 * Note: Some of the implementations of the above models have not yet been released in this version.
 If you want to use such models, please use the old version (v0.0.2).
-* For a more detailed explanation of this library, please refer to [this page](http://qiita.com/mms/private/c548ac3268e5a325b129) (written in Japanese).
+* For a more detailed explanation of this library, please refer to [this page](http://qiita.com/mms/private/c548ac3268e5a325b129) (in Japanese).

 ## Installation
 ```